othrayte/docker-cc-amp/README.md

 # AMP Dockerfile
+** NOTE: This is the nightly branch, it will download new and potentially unfinished builds of AMP from cube coders every time it runs **

 Dockerfile for a container that installs and starts a Application Management Panel module from CubeCoders.com

 Installs the Application Management Panel from CubeCoders.